MJ7898/VereinsfinanzManager/Documentation/API/API_Documentation.md

     // departments
 	router.HandleFunc("/department", handler.CreateDepartment).Methods("POST")

-To request all departments or a single department with an id you can run API-Calls as following:
+To request all departments, or a single department with an id you can run API-Calls as following:

 	router.HandleFunc("/departments", handler.GetDepartments).Methods("GET")
 	router.HandleFunc("/departments/{id}", handler.GetDepartment).Methods("GET")

-If you would like to changes some information of your department or add some depending teams on the department you cann run a simple update with the PUT-API Call:
+If you would like to change some information of your department or add some depending teams on the department you cann run a simple update with the PUT-API Call:
 With this you create a json which will walk through and will compare to the existing one.

 	router.HandleFunc("/departments/{id}", handler.UpdateDepartment).Methods("PUT")